crate/crate/docs/concepts/joins.rst

    Join Types

    From left to right, top to bottom: left join, right join, inner join, outer join, and cross join of a set L and R.

 Cross join
 ----------

-A **cross join** returns the Cartesian product of two or more relations.
+A :ref:`cross join <cross-joins>` returns the Cartesian product of two or more relations.
 The result of the Cartesian product on the relation *L* and *R* consists of all possible permutations of each tuple of the relation *L* with every tuple of the relation *R*.

 Inner join
 ----------

-An **inner join** is a join of two or more relations that returns only tuples that satisfy the join condition.
+An :ref:`inner join <inner-joins>` is a join of two or more relations that returns only tuples that satisfy the join condition.

 .. _joins_equi_join:

 Equi Join
 .........

-An **equi join** is a subset of an inner join and a comparison-based join, that uses equality comparisons in the join condition.
+An *equi join* is a subset of an inner join and a comparison-based join, that uses equality comparisons in the join condition.
 The equi join of the relation *L* and *R* combines tuple *l* of relation *L* with a tuple *r* of the relation *R* if the join attributes of both tuples are identical.

 Outer join
 ----------

-An **outer join** returns a relation consisting of tuples that satisfy the join condition and dangling tuples from both or one of the relations, respectively to the outer join type.
+An :ref:`outer join <outer-joins>` returns a relation consisting of tuples that satisfy the join condition and dangling tuples from both or one of the relations, respectively to the outer join type.

 An outer join has following types: